grapp1/kw-intern/parflow/docs/parflow_keys.rst

 :default: none
 .. note::
-    The value must be one of the following options ['none', 'CLM']
+    The value must be one of the following options: none, CLM

 Solver.Linear